-- E. Corner Clearance - (1) No parking spaces will be permitted on corner lots within the Sight Distance Triangles defined in Appendix C Parking, Streets, and Roadways. - (2) No parking spaces may be permitted closer to the roadway edge or curb than ten (10) feet. - (3) A request for waiver of the sight distance triangle restriction for parking spaces can be made to the planning and zoning commission for the following: - (a) Corner lots on intersecting one-way streets. - (b) Commercial or multifamily driveways with more than fifteen (15) feet from back of curb or edge or roadway to the right-of way line and widening of the public street is not anticipated by implementation of the Major Street Plan and the Comprehensive Master Plan.
+E. Corner Clearance

+- (1) No parking spaces will be permitted on corner lots within the Sight Distance Triangles defined in Appendix C Parking, Streets, and Roadways. - (2) No parking spaces may be permitted closer to the roadway edge or curb than ten (10) feet. - (3) A request for waiver of the sight distance triangle restriction for parking spaces can be made to the planning and zoning commission for the following: (a) Commendation on interacting and unsustantiated and unsustantiated and the planning and zoning commission for the following: - (a) Corner lots on intersecting one-way streets.

+(b) Commercial or multifamily driveways with more than fifteen (15) feet from back of curb or edge or roadway to the right-of way line and widening of the public street is not anticipated by implementation of the Major Street Plan and the Comprehensive Master Plan.